1. Blog

 AirHelp’s global reach

-AirHelp has helped more than 3 million passengers worldwide win compensation — more than any other compensation service.
-Their team handles claims under:
+AirHelp has helped more than 3 million passengers worldwide win compensation.
+The team handles claims under multiple passenger-rights frameworks, including:

 • UK 261